This post contains affiliate links for your convenience. View our full disclosure policy here.

-Whether you are a teacher or a parent, I am sure you have heard of summer slide.
-In case you haven’t, it’s when kids spend their summer break from school only doing fun things instead of incorporating some sort of mind strengthening activities.
+Whether you are a teacher or a parent, I am sure you have heard of the “summer slide.”
+In case you haven’t, it’s when kids spend their summer break from school doing fun things without incorporating some sort of mind-strengthening activities.
 With at least two months away from school, if kids don’t use their brains in substantial ways, the momentum that they had during school can decrease significantly.
-That is where things like these FREE Printable Summer Reading Logs come into place.
+That is where resources like these FREE Printable Summer Reading Logs come into place!

 Printable Summer Reading Logs

-Now I know, when we hear summer break we want our kids to be able to take a break.
-Go outside and soak up the sun, play in the pool, spend days laying in the grass or hitting around the ball.
+Now I know, when we hear summer “break” we want our kids to actually be able to take a break.
+They need to go outside and soak up the sun, play in the pool, and spend days laying in the grass or hitting around the ball.
 Summer break should be one long vacation, I completely agree.
-That doesn’t mean that some brain strengthening activities can’t occur.
+That doesn’t mean that some brain-strengthening activities can’t occur.

 Try mixing in reading with lounging by the pool or if your kids get to stay up a little longer during the summer than school nights, have them read during that time.
-Reading is a fabulous, fun and brain encouraging activity that most everyone loves.
+Reading is a fabulous, fun, and brain-encouraging activity that almost everyone loves.

 If you are a teacher, this is the perfect packet to send home with your students.

 Encourage them to read as much as they can over the summer.
 Maybe even send home a reminder letter for parents explaining just how quickly “summer slide” can occur and how beneficial reading can be.